-‘Dragon Ball Super’ Major Spoilers: Vegeta’s Battle Against Strongest Mortal, Confirmed!
+‘Dragon Ball Super’ Major Spoilers: Vegeta’s Battle Against Strongest Mortal Confirmed!

 — 吉高寿男 (@toshio916) November 8, 2017

-According to Otakukart, “several reliable sources” confirmed that Vegeta will soon have a major battle in the Tournament of Power.
-Vegeta’s intense fight will be happening in December or January.
-The sources didn’t give any information about Vegeta’s powerful opponent, but Otakukart speculated that it will be Jiren The Grey of Universe 11.
+According to Otakukart, “several reliable sources” confirmed that Vegeta would soon have a major battle in the Tournament of Power.
+Vegeta’s intense fight will happen in December or January.
+The sources didn’t give any information about Vegeta’s powerful opponent, but Otakukart speculated that it would be Jiren The Grey of Universe 11.

 While Son Goku was busy dealing with Kale and Caulifla, Vegeta tried to test the power of Jiren.
 Unfortunately, Toppo interfered and started the battle of the second fiddles.
 With Vegeta’s goal to master Ultra Instinct, it makes sense for him to fight a very powerful enemy like Jiren.
 Just imitating Son Goku’s movements against an average opponent is obviously not enough for him to achieve the technique popular among the gods.
 Vegeta’s major battle will finally show the product of his intense training and could give a major hint regarding the conclusion of Dragon Ball Super Tournament of Power.